 What types of games can I create?
-Unity is one of the most versatile engine, allowing you to create: 3D, 2D, VR, AR and multiplayer games on a large number of platforms.
+Unity is one of the most versatile engines, allowing you to create: 3D, 2D, VR, AR, and multiplayer games on a large number of platforms.

 Do I need to learn a programming language?
 Unity uses the C# programming language, although there are many visual scripting plugins available to purchase, along with an integrated solution coming soon to the engine.